Massachusetts Commercial EV & Charging Incentives

 • You must choose equipment from a list of qualified equipment;

-• There are per-port and per-installation caps on costs (see utility websites for details).
+• There are per-port and per-installation caps on costs (see utility websites for details)

 • In several cases, the rebate level depends on whether your location is in an environmental justice (EJ) community

-Workplace Charging
+Public Sites and Workplace Charging

 Multi-Unit Dwellings (5+ residential units)